Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Results

 \subsection{Complexity Prediction}

-We present results describing the performance of the shallow, deep, and pre-trained classification models on Newsela, WikiLarge, and Biendata datasets in Table \ref{table_results_classification}.
-We test for statistical significance of the best classification results compared to all other models using a two-tailed z-test; the power of the test is set to 95\% and $\alpha=5\%$.
+In Table \ref{table_results_classification}, we evaluate how well the representative shallow, deep, and pre-trained classification models can determine whether a sentence needs to be simplified at all.
+We test for statistical significance of the best classification results compared to all other models using a two-tailed z-test.

-In general, the best performing models can achieve around 80\% accuracy on two datasets (Newsela and WikiLarge) and a very high performance on the Biendata (> 95\%).
-This difference presents the difficulty of complexity prediction in different domains.
-Distinguishing highly specialized scientific content from public facing press releases is relatively easy (Biendata), and identifying whether certain news content or Web content needs to be simplified is harder.
-There may also be noticeable differences in writing style as scientific articles are disseminated into press releases by human editors, and that difference is well captured by the machine learning models.
+In general, the best performing models can achieve around 80\% accuracy on two datasets (Newsela and WikiLarge) and a very high performance on the Biendata ($>95\%$).
+This difference presents the difficulty of complexity prediction in different domains, and distinguishing highly specialized scientific content from public facing press releases is relatively easy (Biendata).

-Deep classification models in general outperform shallow ones, however with carefully designed handcrafted features and proper hyperparameter optimization shallow model performance tends to approach to the results given by deep classifiers.
+Deep classification models in general outperform shallow ones, however with carefully designed handcrafted features and proper hyperparameter optimization shallow models tend to approach to the results of the deep classifiers.
 Overall models pre-trained on large datasets and fine-tuned for text simplification yield superior classification performance.
-For Newsela the best performing classification model is ULMFiT (accuracy = 80.83\%), which significantly (p < 0.01) surpasses all other classifiers except for XLNeT and CNN (char-level).
-On the WikiLarge dataset BERT presents the highest classification accuracy ($81.45\%, p < 0.01$).
-For Biendata XLNeT yields the highest accuracy ($95.48\%, p < 0.01$), although the numerical difference to other pretrained language models is small.
-This finding is largely consistent with recent findings in other natural language processing tasks \cite{cohan2019pretrained, yang2019xlnet}.
+For Newsela the best performing classification model is ULMFiT (accuracy = 80.83\%, recall = 76.87\%), which significantly (p $<$ 0.01) surpasses all other classifiers except for XLNeT and CNN (char-level).
+On WikiLarge, BERT presents the highest accuracy ($81.45\%, p < 0.01$), and recall = 83.30\%.
+On Biendata, XLNeT yields the highest accuracy ($95.48\%, p < 0.01$) with recall = 94.93\%, although the numerical difference to other pre-trained language models is small.
+This is consistent with recent findings in other natural language processing tasks \cite{cohan2019pretrained}.